Fastenal

 Fastenal Company is an American publicly traded company based in Winona, Minnesota, founded in 1967.
-Fastenal is an industrial supply company that focuses on providing solutions(bin stock, vending machines, total cost of ownership analysis, etc.) and delivering to its customers.
-It placed 479 in the 2021 Fortune 500 based on its 2020 revenues, and its stock is a component of the Nasdaq 100 and S&P 500 stock market indices.
+Fastenal is a major distributor of industrial and construction supplies, and the largest fastener distributor in North America.
+Fastenal provides supply chain solutions including bin stock, vending machines, inventory management, and logistics services.
+Fastenal placed 479 in the 2021 Fortune 500 based on its 2020 revenues, and its stock is a component of the Nasdaq 100 and S&P 500 stock market indices.
 Fastenal had 3,334 in-market locations as of March 2023.

-Fastenal refers to itself as a supply chain solutions company, while Reuters calls it an industrial distributor.

 History

 Founded in 1967 by Bob Kierlin, the company was incorporated on December 24, 1968.
 Fastenal's offerings include both purchased and manufactured products.

-In January 2016, Daniel L. Florness became the President and CEO of Fastenal.
+In January 2016, Daniel L. Florness became the president and CEO of Fastenal.
 Florness started with Fastenal in 1996 as the company's chief financial officer.
+In 2025, Fastenal announced President and CSO Jeff Watts would succeed Florness in July 2026.

+On July 16, 2026, Jeffery M. Watts succeeded Daniel L. Florness as Chief Executive Officer of Fastenal, marking the conclusion of an orderly leadership transition process initiated in August 2024.
+Under the new leadership, the company has emphasized a continued strategic commitment to integrating artificial intelligence and advanced inventory management technologies to drive supply chain efficiency.
+Concurrently, the company has expanded its environmental, social, and governance (ESG) reporting; in its 2026 Impact Report, Fastenal announced the attainment of limited assurance over its 2025 Scope 1 and 2 greenhouse gas emissions and the achievement of zero-waste certification at its Wallingford, Connecticut, manufacturing facility.

 Fastenal has been a sponsor of NASCAR since 2006, and in 2020, they became the official MRO partner of the NHL.

 In 2009, Fastenal acquired parts of Holo-Krome, a socket head screw-making company.
 Fastenal then was added to the S&P 500 index in late 2008.

 Canada

-It entered the Canadian market in 1994.
+Fastenal entered the Canadian market in 1994.
 The company has branch locations in every province and two Canadian distribution centers.